NC 73 Widening

 Many neighborhoods and business line NC 73 along the project path – some already quite close to the road.
 With the accompanying drainage and utility work, plus accommodations for pedestrian and cyclist traffic, property owners may find themselves uncomfortably close to more traffic and more noise, and businesses may find their parking lots and access negatively impacted.

-The part of the project has a projected budget of more than $46 million, of which the NCDOT has set aside $15.4 million to compensate affected property owners.
+This part of the project has a projected budget of more than $77 million, of which the NCDOT has set aside $15.4 million to compensate affected property owners.

 Schedule